dinhomathias/Amc/Extensions-–-Your-first-Bot.md

+# ⚠️ This is the v20.x version of the wiki.
+For the v13.x version, please head [here](https://github.com/python-telegram-bot/v13.x-wiki/wiki).

+v20.x is currently in pre-release mode.
+To install the latest pre-release version of v20.x, use `pip install python-telegram-bot -U --pre`

 ## Introduction
 The `telegram.ext` submodule is built on top of the pure API implementation.
 It provides an easy-to-use interface and takes some work off the programmer, so you [don't have to repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).